microsoft/clrmd/Documentation/TypesAndFields.md

 ## Enums

-You can check if a type is an Enum by checking the `GCHeapType.IsEnum` property.
+You can check if a type is an Enum by checking the `ClrType.IsEnum` property.
-If a type is an Enum, you can get the list of enumeration values it contains using `GCHeapType.GetEnumNames`.
+If a type is an Enum, you can get the list of enumeration values it contains using `ClrType.GetEnumNames`.
 For example, let's say an enum was defined as:

     enum Numbers
     {